maxludden/supergene-v2/books/book04/md/chapter-1588.md

 So, even if Zuo Lan hated the woman’s attitude, she had to endure it.

 “I didn’t even say anything, and you’re just a secretary talking crap.
-You’re obviously just a b*tch who sold her body to achieve a modicum of fame.”
+You’re obviously just a bitch who sold her body to achieve a modicum of fame.”
 Zuo Lan looked at her with disdain.

 As they were talking, Han Sen reached the meeting room.
 Zuo Lan turned the monitor off and let Han Sen and the baby inside.
 She was thinking, “This is bad.
-Such an unprofessional manager and a slutty b*tch all in one room.
+Such an unprofessional manager and a slutty bitch all in one room.
 These matters of business will be difficult to discuss.”

 “Hi.
 You are Zuo, the Chief Editor?
 I am Xie Qing King’s manager.
 Call me San Mu.”
 Han Sen reached his hand out to Zuo Lan.